Home / Events / Thursday Series /

 Lecture: "Form = Material ???
 Flywhisks and Catastrophe Logic in a Colonial Milieu"

 Abstract: When is it helpful to think about formal problems as some of the materials with which we shape our histories?
-I will share a few writing tactics, worked out while grappling with a troubling history.
+Professor Hunt will share a few of her writing tactics, worked out while grappling with a troubling history.
 It could well have taken the easy form of event-aftermath, given the widespread childlessness found in Belgian Africa’s equatorial forests from the 1930s, following iconic imperial violence—(think: Joseph Conrad, Roger Casement, rubber, cut-off human hands)—during Congo’s early rapacious years.

-Instead of one arc about warfare, medicine, and suffering, I began tracing two crossed lines of evidence about power, nervousness, and words.
+Instead of one arc about warfare, medicine, and suffering, Nancy Hunt has traced two crossed lines of evidence about power, nervousness, and words.
 As flywhisks suggest, vernacular motion surfaced with suggestions of clearing, ridding, ousting.
 Concepts, like reverie and repetition, became working materials.
 Yet narrative adhesion came from poetic bits, from tracking figurations and stories that enabled hints and contours of anger, jauntiness, dreams, and interior points of view.

 Biography: A specialist of history and anthropology in Africa, Nancy Rose Hunt focuses on matters medical, therapeutic, and gender, while paying attention to material objects, everyday technologies, visual culture, and violence.
 She has published articles and essays on reproductive politics, breastfeeding, nursing, letter-writing, bicycles, comics, and power in colonial situations; as well as on abortion in African novels; colonial technologies and postcolonial debris; and the acoustics of war and humanitarianism.
 Her first book, an ethnographic history set in the Belgian Congo and then Zaire, A Colonial Lexicon: Of Birth Work, Medicalization, and Mobility (Duke,1999), received the Herskovits Book Prize in 2000.
 A Nervous State: Violence, Remedies, and Reverie in Colonial Congo (Duke, forthcoming) analyses two intertwined domains--the securitization of therapeutic insurgency, and the medicalization of infertility--in a part of the Belgian Congo (1908-60), which became iconic as a zone of rubber extraction, war, and horrrific violence in the period when Congo was King Leopold’s Free State (1885-1908).
 She is also working on a condensed world history of health and medicine for Oxford University Press.